 1945 Nickel Value Guides

-- 1945-P Nickel – Philadelphia Mint (no mint mark visible, or large P above Monticello)
+- 1945-P Nickel – Philadelphia Mint (large P above Monticello dome)

-- 1945-P Full Steps Nickel – Philadelphia strike with complete step details
+- 1945-P Full Steps Nickel – Philadelphia strike with complete, unbroken step lines on Monticello

-- 1945-D Nickel – Denver Mint (D mint mark above Monticello)
+- 1945-D Nickel – Denver Mint (large D above Monticello dome)

-- 1945-D Full Steps Nickel – Denver strike with sharp step definition
+- 1945-D Full Steps Nickel – Denver strike with sharp, fully defined step details

-- 1945-S Nickel – San Francisco Mint (S mint mark above Monticello)
+- 1945-S Nickel – San Francisco Mint (large S above Monticello dome)

-- 1945-S Full Steps Nickel – San Francisco strike showing all six steps clearly
+- 1945-S Full Steps Nickel – San Francisco strike showing all five or six steps clearly separated

-The 1945 nickel series comprises six primary collectible varieties determined by mint origin and strike quality.
-Each of the three mints—Philadelphia, Denver, and San Francisco—produced standard business strikes intended for circulation.
+The 1945 nickel series includes six primary collectible varieties determined by mint origin and strike quality.
+Each of the three mints — Philadelphia, Denver, and San Francisco — produced standard business strikes for circulation, and within each mint’s output, a small percentage achieved exceptional strikes that earned the Full Steps designation.

 1945-P Nickel Value

 The most exciting variety is the Doubled Die Reverse, showing dramatic doubling on “MONTICELLO” and “FIVE CENTS” visible to the naked eye.
-Worn examples start around $18, while mint state specimens range from $100 to $494.
-The auction record for this variety reached $14,100 for an MS66 Full Steps example.
+Worn examples start around $18, while uncirculated specimens range from $100 to $494, and the auction record for this variety reached $14,100 at Heritage Auctions in March 2014 for an MS-66 Full Steps example.

 1945-P Nickel Price/Grade Chart